Tuesday, 26 September 2023

 On my way out from Uphill.

 Right then, an actual walk, in England even, it has been a long time.
 I wasn't planning on doing such a thing given it is September, but it still seems to be plenty warm enough so why not.
 The plan is to do the Mendip Way, or more accurately the West Mendip Way and then the East Mendip Way.
-The Mendips being a range of limestone hills to the south of Bristol, running from the Bristol Channel to the Frome valley, so not long, in fact the route is a mere 50 miles, and its not a national trail so no acorn signs, still I have my reasons for doing it.
+The Mendips being a range of limestone hills to the south of Bristol, running from the Bristol Channel to the Frome valley, so not long, in fact the route is a mere fifty miles, and it's not a national trail so no acorn signs, still I have my reasons for doing it.

 I start at Uphill, and manage to find the sign marking the start of the route hidden behind some bushes by the tidal gate at the entrance to Uphill marina.
 The sign explains that the West Mendip Way was laid out by the local rotary club, and opened to celebrate Queen Elizabeth II's silver jubilee back in 1977.
 From here I walk a way through the Somerset levels, with a nice view of Brean Down, the aforementioned marina, the river Axe, Severn estuary, and indeed Wales in the distance.
 It's a nice afternoon for an easy walk, there is a brief climb up Purn Hill but it is hardly strenous, and then down again to Bleadon where as it happens my parents now live.
 This is of course the main reason for choosing this route, this first night I get to have home-cooked food and sleep in a bed.
 And, I have walked three whole miles!